voskobovich/yii2-linker-behavior/README.md

 you may face and issue when your junction records will not be saved properly.

 This happens because old junction records are dropped each time new relation is saved.
-To avoid deletion of records that were just saved, you will need to set `viaTableDeleteCondition` param.
+To avoid deletion of records that were just saved, you will need to set `viaTableCondition` param.

 This delete condition will be merged with primary delete condition and may be used to fine tune your delete query.